 As you can see from this list, you do have control to a large degree over the frequency of tension headaches.
 There are simple, natural, lifestyle changes, for example, that you can incorporate into your daily life to prevent and minimize the discomfort from tension headaches.
 Controlling your caffeine consumption carefully, learning ways to manage stress, protecting yourself from electromagnetic radiation, talking with your doctor about current medication side effects, and cutting out alcohol consumption, are all good examples.
 Of course getting regular, quality sleep is a must!

 Vitamin and Nutrient Deficiencies Can Cause Tension Headaches

 Recent evidence from a medical study in India in 2017 has shown that low levels of vitamin D are associated with tension headaches.
 In the study of 100 patients with chronic tension headaches and migraines, 71% of patients with headaches had a vitamin D deficiency compared with only 25% of patients without headaches.

 Those with headaches also experienced much more pain in their muscles and bones, muscle weakness, muscle tenderness, and bone tenderness.
-Thus, finding out whether you have a vitamin D deficiency and correcting it with a high quality plant-based supplement like Smarter Vitamin D may help you better cope with headaches or even decrease their frequency.
+Thus, finding out whether you have a vitamin D deficiency and correcting it with a high quality plant-based supplement may help encourage relieving-benefits.

 In a University of Cincinnati College of Medicine Study in 2016, reported in the Headache Journal, scientists stated that a diet high in omega 3 fats decreased the frequency of attacks of both migraines and other types of headaches.